google/CFU-Playground/docs/source/setup-guide.rst

 ---------------------------------

 1. vivaldo

-  (can take ~8 hours to download software)
   See https://cfu-playground.readthedocs.io/en/latest/vivado-install.html for a comprehensive guide.
+  Note that the software can take up to 8H to download

 2. renode